ska-telescope/ska-osd/docs/src/api/osd/guide.rst

     6. If the request body is missing required fields or contains invalid data formats, the API will return a 400 Bad Request status with validation error details.

+    7. If the API encounters an unexpected server-side error (such as database connection failures, internal processing errors, or system-level issues), the API will return a 500 Internal Server Error status with a generic error message.

 Error Handling
 ```````````````